Aaron Klein

 profile.jpg

-Until 2024, I worked as an applied scientist at AWS, where I was part of the long-term science team behind SageMaker, AWS’s machine learning cloud platform, as well as the science team for Amazon Q, AWS’s generative AI assistant.
+Previously, I headed the AutoML research group at ScaDS.AI (Center for Scalable Data Analytics and Artificial Intelligence) in Leipzig.
+Until 2024, I worked as an senior scientist at AWS, where I was part of the long-term science team behind SageMaker, AWS’s machine learning cloud platform, as well as the science team for Amazon Q, AWS’s generative AI assistant.

 I earned my PhD at the University of Freiburg in 2019 in the machine learning lab under the supervision of Frank Hutter.
 In 2022, my co-authors and I received the Best Paper Award at the AutoML Conference.
 Earlier, in 2015, my collaborators from the University of Freiburg and I won the ChaLearn AutoML Challenge.